Our Board

 Margaret Peumora

-Margaret a founding member and ;eaders of the Tramulla Strong Womens Group and works as a Cultural Navigator in Kalumburu.
-She actively engages young women in enterprise projects and co-designs our projects in Kalumburu.
-Margaret also acts as an ambassador for Enterpirse Partnerships WA.
+Margaret a founding member of the Tramulla Strong Womens Group and works as a Cultural Navigator in Kalumburu.
+Margaret loves to work with younger women, and co-designs EPWA projects in Kalumburu.

 Esther Waina

-with EPWA as a local enterprise facilitator with a focus on bush foods and botanical products workshops.
-Esther is also a business owner of Yuulwaay, facilitating cultural awareness workshops in Kalumburu.
-Esther aslo leads on country camps for young women fostering connection to culture and language revival.
+Esther focuses on bush foods and botanical product workshops, sharing cultural knowledge and practical skills.
+As the owner of Yuulwaay, she facilitates cultural awareness workshops in Kalumburu.
+Esther designs and leads on-Country camps for young women, fostering strong connections to culture and supporting language revival.

 Maggie Captain